LeonDLotter/JuSpyce/README.md

 ### Note on the included "testing" nuclear imaging maps:

-The predictor brain maps in [`/testing/test_predictors`](/testing/test_predictors/) were downloaded via neuromaps and are subject to the a noncommercial-attribution license as are neuromaps and JuSpyce.
+The predictor brain maps in [`/testing/test_predictors`](/testing/test_predictors/) were downloaded via neuromaps and are subject to a noncommercial-attribution license as are neuromaps and JuSpyce.
 Usage requires citation of the [neuromaps](https://doi.org/10.1038/s41592-022-01625-w) paper, as well as of the original reports:
 [5-HT1b](https://doi.org/10.1038/jcbfm.2009.195),
 [5-HT2a](https://doi.org/10.1523/JNEUROSCI.2830-16.2016),
 [CBF & CMR-O2](https://doi.org/10.1073/pnas.1010459107),